Public Health in China

 Housing:Double-occupancy, air-conditioned rooms in an international dormitory

-Please refer to the IPD Program website for Summer 2012 cost information.
+Visit the IPD program page for cost information.